 In June 2022, we entered into an equity distribution agreement with Piper Sandler & Co. and JonesTrading Institutional Services LLC, as sales agents, relating to the issuance and sale of shares of our common stock having an aggregate offering price of up to \$150.0 million from time to time, or the 2022 ATM.
 The issuance and sale of these shares by us pursuant to the 2022 ATM were deemed an "at-the-market" offering under the Securities Act.
-During the six months ended June 30, 2022, we did not sell any shares of our common stock under the 2022 ATM.
+As of September 30, 2022, we have not sold any shares of our common stock under the 2022 ATM.